ejarvis239/scranner-backend/README.md

 The repo for the frontend of this project is avalable here: https://github.com/arcSurfer73878/Scranner-Project

 ## Getting Started
-These instructions will get you a copy of the project up and running on your local machine for development and testing purpo
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites
 Before starting, you should ensure the following are installed: